lu7did/PixiePico/doc/PixiePico.md

 Lots of good QRPp projects can be found at [link](http://www.ncqrpp.org/) or SPRAT magazine [link](http://www.gqrp.com/sprat.htm).

+#### Standard SSB transceiver

+Obviously the Pixie Kit board can be replaced by **any** transceiver capable to operate in SSB (USB) at the intended frequency, in fact in any frequency the transceiver is capable of.
+Modifications needs to be done to use the Si5351 signal to control the frequency of the transceiver, the audio chain needs no modification.

 #### NOT really in the same level than

 This project isn't a serious alternative to some excellent DIY Kits available in the market, which deliver tons of good features at reasonable cost.
 This project must be seen as a learning platform enabling a very cheap DIY kit with many intrisic limitations to be used as an experimentation platform.